 The National Cemetery Administration (NCA), part of the U.S. Department of Veterans Affairs (DVA), has plans to destroy the only old-growth forest in inner city Indianapolis to build a columbaria for our veterans.
-This is a wonderful project, but in the wrong location.
-The U.S. District Court of the Southern District of Indiana has denied the request from Indiana Forest Alliance (IFA) and plaintiffs to halt the DVA’s columbaria project at Crown Hill Cemetery’s North Woods.
+This is a wonderful project and a noble endeavor, but in the wrong location.
+The U.S. District Court of the Southern District of Indiana has denied the request from Indiana Forest Alliance (IFA) and plaintiffs to halt the DVA’s columbaria project at Crown Hill Cemetery’s North Forest.
 The case is currently being appealed in U.S. District Court in Chicago.

 Is destroying an old-growth forest an appropriate way to honor our veterans, our children, our natural heritage?
 We are proposing a win-win.
 Our congressional leadership, these decision-makers have the authority to request that the DVA look at alternative sites for this project.
 There are numerous alternative sites, both at Crown Hill Cemetery and elsewhere in Indianapolis, to place this project that would not take a tree, none of which have been examined.